michaeadi/DummyAPI/README.md

-Here’s a README documentation that outlines the process of writing test cases, setting up GitHub, and integrating with CircleCI for continuous integration:
+Here’s a README documentation that outlines the process of writing test cases, setting up GitHub, and integrating with CircleCI for continuous integration Using the Dummy API:

 ---